 How do I design a basement bar?

-First things first, once you’ve decided to turn your basement into a bar, create a plan of what the existing space looks like (or if you’re excavating a new floor, what the load-bearing structure will be).
+To plan a basement extension, bar or otherwise, create a drawing of what the existing space looks like (or if you’re excavating a new floor, what the load-bearing structure will be).

 'This is your chance to also have fun with lighting,' says Amy Jones, founder of Greta Mae Interiors.
 'If you are displaying your alcohol on shelves think about how you could highlight them using LED strip lighting.
 Low hanging pendants over the bar itself that are set on a dimmer would give the bar an intimate feeling.